 - Warm sweater (If you need one you can always buy the traditional Icelandic wool sweaters)

-- Good waterproof footwear that are also good for hiking.
+- Good waterproof footwear that is also good for hiking

 - Bathing suit